A Guide to Multichannel Content Activation

-- Generate return on investment (ROI) from digital marketing by continuously improving your content strategy
+- Generate ROI from digital marketing by continuously improving your content strategy

 - Creation is the process of developing new content.
 This includes graphics, web pages, photography, videography, writing, and more.
 The hypothesis gives you a clear purpose and direction for your visual content story.